-Ideally, the lamb should marinate overnight in the refrigerator, and be brought back to room temperature before grilling.
+Ideally, the lamb should marinate overnight in the refrigerator and be brought back to room temperature before grilling.
 If you don’t have that kind of time, marinate for at least a couple of hours.
-I also use this same recipe for steaks ctu from a lamb leg when serving just two or three.
+Don’t need a whole leg?
+I use this recipe for steaks cut from a lamb leg when serving just two or three.

 Lamb and marinade